oscarcheng105/oscarcheng105/README.md

 # Nuwa-Flurry
 Intern Project at NUWA Robotics:
-* Connection of Flurry APIs and data organization through Python.
+* Connection of Flurry APIs
+* Organization of proccessed and raw data through Python.
-* Data upload and connection to Baidu Cloud through Python.\
+* Data upload and connection to Baidu Cloud.\

 Content not in the repo:
 * Working script using BeautifulSoup and Selenium.